patrickjuchli/basic-ftp/README.md

 Remove all files and directories from a given directory, including the directory itself.
 When this task is done, the working directory will be the parent directory of `remoteDirPath`.

-`uploadDir(localDirPath, [remoteDirName]): Promise<void>`
+`uploadDir(localDirPath, [remoteDirPath]): Promise<void>`

-Upload all files and directories of a local directory to the current working directory.
-If you specify a `remoteDirName` it will place the uploads inside a directory of the given name.
+Upload the contents of a local directory to the current remote working directory.
 This will overwrite existing files with the same names and reuse existing directories.
 Unrelated files and directories will remain untouched.
+You can optionally provide a `remoteDirPath` to put the contents inside any remote directory which will be created if necessary including all intermediate directories.
+After calling this method, the current remote working directory will be same as before.

 `downloadDir(localDirPath): Promise<void>`